 As osteopaths we will be able to provide you with hands on manual therapy, taping, shockwave therapy and stretching and strengthening exercises.
-When you consult with one of the osteopaths at Principle Four Osteopathy, we will be able to provide you with your choices of treatment and the best treatment scenario for your particular presentation.
+When you consult with one of the osteopaths at Principle Four Osteopathy in Melbourne CBD, we will be able to provide you with your choices of osteopathic treatment for plantar fasciitis and the best treatment scenario for your particular presentation.

 What Should I Do If I Suspect I Have Plantar fasciitis?

 Book an appointment to see your general practitioner, plantar fasciitis osteopath or physiotherapist for further assessment and investigation.
 They will take you through a thorough case history and assessment and refer for imaging if required.

 The prognosis for those clients with plantar fasciitis is generally pretty good.

 Book Your Appointment At Principle Four Osteopathy Melbourne City and Melbourne Docklands Clinics